 Facility Name Non-Motorized Characteristics Elementary Schools (cont.)
-John Muir The area has a complete sidewalk system.
-Marked crosswalks are provided at unsignalized intersections adjacent to the school site at S Horton Street/S Walden Street.
-Recommended future projects in the Bicycle Master Plan in the site vicinity include provision of neighborhood greenways on S Horton Street/S Walden Street and 34 th Avenue S. John Rogers The area has an incomplete sidewalk system, with most streets near the school missing sidewalks.
-Marked crosswalks are provided at several unsignalized intersections adjacent to the school site.
-Recommended future projects in the Bicycle Master Plan in the site vicinity include provision of in-street bicycle lanes on NE 110 th Street and a neighborhood greenway on Alton Avenue NE.
-Kimball The area has a mostly-complete sidewalk system, although some of the local access streets near the school lack sidewalks on one or both sides.
-23 rd Avenue E has a bicycle lane on the west side of the roadway and sharrows on the east side.
-S Spokane Street has a bicycle lane on the north side of the street and sharrows on the south side of the street.
-The intersection between S Hanford Street and 23 rd Avenue S is the only intersection with marked crosswalks.
-Recommended future projects in the Bicycle Master Plan in the site vicinity include provision of neighborhood greenways on 21 st Avenue S and S Hinds Street.
 Lafayette The area has a complete sidewalk system.
 California Avenue SW has sharrows and SW Admiral Way has in-street bicycle lanes.
 Marked crosswalks and pedestrian signals are provided at nearby signalized intersections.
 Marked crosswalks are provided at a few of the unsignalized intersections adjacent to the school site.
 Recommended future projects in the Bicycle Master Plan in the site vicinity include provision of protected bicycle lanes on SW Admiral Way east of 45 th Avenue SW and in-street bicycle lanes west of 45 th Avenue SW.
 The plan also calls for the addition of a neighborhood greenway on 45 th Avenue SW.
 McGilvra The area has a complete sidewalk system.
 Marked crosswalks are provided at several unsignalized intersections adjacent to the school site.
 Marked crosswalks and pedestrian signals are provided at the one nearby signalized intersection.
 Recommended future projects in the Bicycle Master Plan in the site vicinity include provision of in-street bicycle lanes on E Madison Street, and a neighborhood greenway on 40 th Avenue E. Monroe/Salmon Bay K-8 The area has a complete sidewalk system.
 NW 65 th Street has sharrows and 20 th Avenue NW has in-street bicycle lanes south of NW 65 th Street.
 Marked crosswalks are provided at several unsignalized intersections adjacent to the school site.
 Marked crosswalks and pedestrian signals are provided at the one nearby signalized intersection.
 Recommended future projects in the Bicycle Master Plan in the site vicinity include provision of neighborhood greenways on 17 th Avenue NW and NW 64 th Street.
+Montlake The area has a complete sidewalk system.
+Marked crosswalks are provided at the unsignalized intersection at the southeast corner of the school site.
+Marked crosswalks and pedestrian signals are provided at the one nearby signalized intersection.
+Recommended future projects in the Bicycle Master Plan in the site vicinity include provision of off-street bicycle lanes on 19 th Avenue E and neighborhood greenways on 22 nd Avenue E and E Calhoun Street.
+North Beach Most of the school frontages have sidewalks, but they are intermittent in the surrounding area.
+Marked crosswalks are provided at several unsignalized intersections adjacent to the school site.
+Recommended future projects in the Bicycle Master Plan in the site vicinity include provision of neighborhood greenways on NW 90 th Street and 23 rd Avenue NW.
+Northgate The area has an incomplete sidewalk system.
+1 st Avenue N is the only street adjacent to the site that features sidewalks on both sides.
+1 st Avenue N has sharrows.
+Marked crosswalks are provided at several unsignalized intersections near the school site.
+Recommended future projects in the Bicycle Master Plan in the site vicinity include provision of in-street bicycle lanes on Meridian Avenue N, a neighborhood greenway on N 117 th Street, and protected bicycle lanes on NE 117 th Street.

 Table 3.2-6.
-Non-Motorized Characteristics at Potential BEX V Project Sites (continued) Table 3.2 0.
-Non Motorized Characteristics at Fotential DEA V Hojett Sites (continucuj
+Non-Motorized Characteristics at Potential BEX V Pro piect Sites (continued)